andres20980/kasten-docs/docs/usage.md

 Profile specifies a Location Profile where the exported data and metadata will be stored.
-This profile contains the location of an object storage bucket (e.g., using AWS S3, Google Cloud Storage, Azure blob, or any other S3-compliant object store) or an NFS file storage location to export the needed data.
+This profile contains the location of an object storage bucket (e.g., using AWS S3, Google Cloud Storage, Azure blob, or any other S3-compliant object store) or an NFS/SMB file storage location to export the needed data.
   The default is to export snapshot data to this location in filesystem mode , but with some cluster infrastructures snapshot data can alternatively be exported in block mode , by enabling the Export snapshot data in block mode option